GrayKernel/GrayFrost/README.md

 - GrayFrostCSharp
 	- C# Payload

 ##Build:

-To build GrayFrost, autoGray is recommended.
+To build GrayFrost, [autoFrost](https://bitbucket.org/tophertimzen/autofrost) is recommended.
 This tool will auto-bundle the two byte arrays (the payload and the GrayFrost C# round) into the C++ DLL.

 Manual Build Process: